 It’s not enough to reformat a drive containing client data and then take it to electronics recycling.
 Drives need to be wiped entirely and physically destroyed.

-There are hard drive destruction services such as Shred-it.
+Hard drive destruction services exist, such as Shred-it, now part of Waste Management.
 Shred-it has several California locations.

 Your MSP may be able to help you with physical drive destruction.